LaniseA/laniseallen.github.io/skills/index.md

 <!--Looking for a simple, responsive, theme for your Jekyll powered blog?
 Well look no further.
 Here be **So Simple Theme**, the follow up to [**Minimal Mistakes**](http://mmistakes.github.io/minimal-mistakes) --- by designer slash illustrator [Michael Rose](http://mademistakes.com).-->

 <hr/>

 **Product Management**
   * Experience with leading a team of developers and architects in implenting AWS solutions
-  * Developing and maintaining product backlog and features in jira
+  * Developing and maintaining product backlog and features in Jira

 **Technical Competency**